Common prosperity: Under Xi Jinping

 Han Wenxiu, another official from the CFEAC, echoed Xi's claims, saying that people "who get rich first" should help those left behind but that common prosperity would still involve economic disparities and that it does not mean "killing the rich to help the poor".
 Zhao Feng, a professor at the Renmin University of China said that common prosperity needs a "society of public ownership".
 According to The New York Times, Chinese officials and advisers have said that they want to create an "olive-shaped" society with a large middle-class and little in extreme wealth or poverty.
 During a speech in 2023, Xi identified common prosperity as a component of "Chinese-style modernization", which he said "breaks the myth of 'modernization equals Westernization'".

 Starting in 2022, the term was downplayed after increasing economic difficulties.
 However, some policies associated with the term continued; for example, there were large amounts of pay cuts for investment bankers, sometimes up to 60 percent.
 During the 20th CCP National Congress in October 2022, the CCP amended its constitution to include a goal of "gradually achieving common prosperity".
-Consistent with this principle, the 20th Party Congress emphasized that the Party's economic agenda should focus on quality of growth, rather than raw quantity.
+Consistent with this principle, the 20th National Congress emphasized that the CCP's economic agenda should focus on quality of growth, rather than raw quantity.